 1. Choose a price index that suits your business

 Statistics Netherlands publishes several price indexes.
-Frequently used indexes are the Consumer Price Index (CPI), Service Price Index (DPI, in Dutch), and Producer Price Index (PPI, in Dutch).
+Frequently used indexes are the Consumer Price Index (CPI), Service Producer Price Index (SPPI), and Producer Price Index (PPI).
 Price indexes show how the prices of wages, products, and services in the Netherlands have changed per month, quarter or year.

 Choose the index that suits your business activity best.
 By using the same index for every price adjustment, your customers will know how you set your prices.

 When you open the table of a CBS price index, you will see the base index figure by default.
 The CPI, PPI, and SPPI are about all products, wages, or services within that index.
 The overall CPI figure shows, for example, how much households in the Netherlands spent on products and services.
 You can then filter within the price index by your spending category, service, or product.
 How you use the filters differs for each price index.

 If several different factors determine your prices, you can combine several price indexes for your calculation.
 See step 5 for a calculation example.

 3. Decide how often to adjust your selling price

 You can adjust your prices regularly, meaning monthly, quarterly or annually.
 Or less frequently, for example, once every 5 years.
 This is up to you.

 4. Include the CBS price index in your terms and conditions and contracts